UMR 8135 CNRS - INALCO - EPHE

 • 01.09.2021.
 Languages in and of education in Africa: The future of indigenous languages.
 Focus on Africa Series, African Interdisciplinary Studies Hub, University of Missouri-Columbia.

 • 03.07.2021.
-Bubbling belly and bursting bile: The linguistic expression of anger in Babanki (with Roland Kießling).
+Bubbling belly and bursting bile: The linguistic expression of anger in Babanki (en collaboration avec Roland Kießling).
 24th Afrikanist*innentag, Goethe-Universität Frankfurt am Main.

 • 03.07.2021.
 The expression of commands, warnings and threats in Babanki.
 Workshop "Commands, blessings and warnings: Grammatical and ethnolinguistic aspects of directives in African languages".
 24th Afrikanist*innentag, Goethe-Universität Frankfurt am Main.